 This blog post will discuss the top 10 most important Google ranking factors you need to consider.
 You can focus on the most impactful improvements that will get you ranking higher on Google by using this list of the most important Google ranking factors.

-What Is a Google Ranking Factor?
+What is a Google Ranking Factor?

 In addition to the number of words on a page, ranking factors may also include the loading speed of images.
 Google’s ultimate goal is to provide users with the best content and an enjoyable online experience.